Eye of the Beholder III: Assault on Myth Drannor

-Eye of the Beholder III: Assault on Myth Drannor is a 1993 role-playing video game and the sequel to Eye of the Beholder and Eye of the Beholder II: The Legend of Darkmoon.
+Eye of the Beholder III: Assault on Myth Drannor is a 1993 role-playing video game and the sequel of Eye of the Beholder as well as Eye of the Beholder II: The Legend of Darkmoon.

 Plot

-After defeating Dran the heroes tell the patrons of a local tavern about their success over Dran Draggore and how it saved the town.
-After that, a mysterious man enters the tavern and asks the heroes to save the ruined city, Myth Drannor, which is ruled by a Lich named Acwellan.
-The man then tells the heroes that they need to save Myth Drannor by getting an ancient artifact from the Lich known as the Codex.
-After the heroes accept the quest, the mysterious man teleports the heroes just outside Myth Drannor.
+The player characters begin the game by telling the patron in a local tavern about how they defeated Dran Draggore and saved the town.
+A mysterious man then enters the tavern to ask them to rescue the ruined city of Myth Drannor from the Lich named Acwellan who rules the city.
+The man tells the characters that the Lich has an ancient artifact called the Codex that is needed to save Myth Drannor, and then he teleports them to just outside Myth Drannor after they agree to the quest.

-The explorable areas include the forest around the city, the mausoleum, and finally the city ruins including a mage guild and a temple.
+The explorable areas of the game include the forest surrounding the city, the mausoleum, and also the city ruins which include a mage guild as well as a temple.

 Gameplay

-Despite employing an updated version of the engine, interesting and oft-unique NPC selection and welcome gameplay tweaks such as an 'All Attack' button and the ability to use polearms from second rank, it was not well received.
+The game employs an updated engine from the previous game, oft-unique NPC selection and tweaks to the gameplay including an 'All Attack' feature and the ability for characters to wield polearms while in the second rank.